-In the display above,~$c_{n,s}$ is a positive constant only depending on the dimension~$n$ and the differentiability exponent~$s$; see~\cite[Section~2]{DPV12} for further details.
-Furthermore, the integrals in~\eqref{operatore}-\eqref{gagliardo} may be singular at the origin, and hence must be interpreted in the appropriate sense.
-Since we are considering diffusion terms with possibly rough coefficients, the related equation has to have a natural weak formulation, for which we refer the reader to Section~\ref{sec_preliminaries} below.
+Here~$c_{n,s}$ is a positive constant depending only on the dimension~$n$ and the differentiability exponent~$s$; see~\cite[Section~2]{DPV12} for further details.
+The integrals in~\eqref{operatore}--\eqref{gagliardo} may be singular at the origin and must therefore be interpreted in the appropriate sense.
+Since we consider diffusion terms with possibly rough coefficients, the equation has to be understood through a natural weak formulation, which is recalled in Section~\ref{sec_preliminaries} below.

-Such hypoelliptic equations arise as linearized models for the Boltzmann equation without cutoff.
-They also naturally show up in several different models, because of the special role played by the velocity variable and its interaction with both the drift and the diffusion terms -- see e.\!~g. the comprehensive introduction in~\cite{Mou18} and the references therein; see also Section~1 in~\cite{Sto19} -- even in other unrelated disciplines as for instance in Finance in order to describe the evolution of Asian options, where the drift term is connected with risk-free interest rates.

-Our main goal is to prove general quantitative estimates for weak solutions to~\eqref{problema}, by finally completing the longly unaccomplished De Giorgi-Nash-Moser theory for integro-differential Kolmogorov-Fokker-Planck equations.
+To place our contribution in context, in the next subsection we recall the state of the art of the weak regularity theory usually referred to as the De Giorgi--Nash--Moser ({\it DGNM}\,{\rm)} theory, with emphasis on the transition from the elliptic and parabolic settings to the kinetic one.